djunicode/remote-workspace/README.md

 - app
 - backend

 __*NOBODY SHOULD MAKE PULL REQUEST TO MAIN BRANCH.
-All changes should be made to either frontend or backend or ml depending on where you are working.*__
+All changes should be made to either frontend or backend or the app branch depending on where you are working.*__